 - Be a helper, but don’t interfere in the process.
 Give your kid a chance to do it on his own, but be near when he asks for help.

 - Boost his self-esteem.
 Make notes of his improvements.
 The child also should see his own development.

 - Don’t do everything at one time.
 If the assignment is not due tomorrow – postpone it, but don’t forget about it.

 - Have a positive attitude.
 This will help to make the learning process easier.

-These are some basic steps to help you and your child to turn the homework into an enjoyable process.
+These are some basic steps to help you and your child to turn the finish homework fast.